01928 788230

 • show acceptance and respect towards others views

 We aim to enrich our history curriculum through the provision of authentic experiences such as educational visits, visits from experts and a wealth of historical sources.
-Where possible we aim to enhance our history curriculum by taking it outside of the classroom and into the local community making use of nearby resources and places of interest
+Where possible we aim to enhance our history curriculum by taking it outside of the classroom and into the local community making use of nearby resources and places of interest.

 Implementation

-We recognise the fact that in all classes there are children of widely-different abilities in history and we seek to provide suitable learning opportunities for all children.
+Our history curriculum is taught in blocks throughout the year so that children can achieve depth in their learning.
+When planning each block, key historical disciplinary knowledge and enquiry skills are selected to be taught.
+We recognise the fact that in all classes there are children of widely different abilities.
+In history, we seek to provide suitable learning opportunities for all children.
 Children develop their independence and confidence through individual activities and their co-operative skills during pair and group work.

-The disciplinary progression throughout KS1 and KS2 covers Historical Chronology, Historical Concepts, Historical Interpretation, Historical enquiry and Historical communication.
-These skills are set out in the Purpose of Study and Aims of the National Curriculum.
+The disciplinary progression throughout KS1 and KS2 covers Historical Chronology, Historical Concepts, Historical Interpretation, Historical Enquiry and Historical Communication.
+These skills are set out in the purpose of study and aims of the National Curriculum.

-Foundation Stage
+Early Years Foundation Stage

 We teach history in the moment through interactions with the children.
 As the reception class is part of the Early Years Foundation Stage of the National Curriculum, we relate the history side of the children’s work to the seven areas of learning and development that must shape education programme in EYFS.
 These are split into two important and interconnected sections – prime and specific.
-In organising and implementing educational programmes, the school will ensure that a broad
+In organising and implementing educational programmes, the school will ensure that a broad range of activities and experiences are planned, having regard to three characteristics of effective teaching and learning in the EYFS:

 • Playing and exploring – children investigating and experiencing things.